-There are many ways that you can help your air conditioner run more efficiently and last a few summers longer than expected.
+In Mesa AZ air conditioner repair there are many ways that you can help your air conditioner run more efficiently and last a few summers longer than expected.
 While the typical life of an HVAC system is about 14 years, below are a few tips to help you bump that number a little higher, and get some bonus years out of your system.

-- Give your outdoor unit some TLC – If you live in the Valley of the Sun, you are probably familiar with what seems like a new phenomenon… the dreaded Arizona “Haboobs”.
+If you live in the Valley of the Sun, you are probably familiar with what seems like a new phenomenon… the dreaded Arizona “Haboobs”.
 If you are not familiar with these yet, it is basically a wall of dirt that covers everything in a fine layer of dust once the storm leaves.
 This includes the outdoor component of your HVAC system.
 While one of these storms usually wont deposit enough dirt to have an effect, the build up of a few storms and normal debris outside can build up on the condenser coil and cause problems.
 Every now and then, try to clear any debris that you can see, i.e. leaves, dirt, etc., even just hose down the outdoor unit.
 This will continue to allow airflow through the coils and keep you cooling efficiently.

 When we say to check for leaks, we aren’t really saying to check for air leaks in the duct system.
 While this might be a good idea normally, checking for air leaks is something best handled by a technician that can get into the attic to check your ductwork.
 The type of “checking for leaks” that you as a homeowner can perform, is making sure there isn’t any evidence of leaking Freon at your outdoor unit.
 If you can see an oily substance on any of the surfaces, turn off your system and call Sharp Air Conditioning & Heating for services of heating and cooling Mesa AZ.
 If your system is leaking Freon, it can be a costly fix if not caught early on, and a system running without Freon can cause other damages to the system as well.